 Where is Heidelberg?

-Heidelberg is located south of Frankfurt and north of Stuttgart.
+Heidelberg is located in western Germany near the border of France.
+It’s south of Frankfurt and north of Stuttgart.
 If you fly into Frankfurt and plan to head to France, I would recommend stopping for a night in this picturesque town.

 Best Time to Visit